 While you can complete some renovations in Maryland or Virginia without pulling permits, you must plan for getting them for virtually any type of rehab in Washington, DC.
 Even the most prepared and organized borrower must be ready for delays and changes to their project.
 Hoping to fly under the inspector’s radar or relying for permits on your contractor is asking for trouble.
 Many of the borrowers who are frantically looking to refinance their rehab loan in Washington, DC say the same thing.
 “My contractor was supposed to get permits and didn’t.”
 You can minimize your delays by careful planning, writing detailed agreements with your vendors and staying involved.
 Delegating this key aspect of your project to someone else without a system of checks and balances inevitably leads to escalating costs.

 Detailed Agreements With Your Contractors Are Essential

-Do get me wrong: We love writing rehab loans in Washington DC.
+Don’t get me wrong: We love writing rehab loans in Washington, DC.
 In fact, we consider DC a more stable area than some of the adjacent regions.
-This is why we often base our loans there at 65% of the after-repair value.
+This is why we often base our loans there at 65% of the rehab’s after repair value.
 We work extremely close with our clients to ensure that they get a good deal.
 We also help them manage their renovation in a way that minimizes their risk and maximizes their return.
-But the fact remains: flipping properties in Washington DC requires more capital, more time commitment and more experience from each borrower and lender doing business there.
-If you are thinking about doing business in Washington DC, give us a call.
+But the fact remains: flipping properties in Washington, DC requires more capital, more time commitment and more experience from each borrower and lender doing business there.
+If you are thinking about doing business in Washington, DC, give us a call.
 Together, we can roll up our sleeves and make sure that you are set for success by planning ahead.